-Free PDF editors might not have all of the bells and whistles of a full-featured editor like Adobe’s Acrobat Pro DC, but they do offer a few advantages over their paid partners.
-First and foremost, you don’t have to pay to use them.
-If you don’t regularly work with PDF files, a premium paid editor probably isn’t worth the investment and a free editor can get the job done just fine.
-Also, because free PDF editors are typically browser based, there are no platform- or device-compatibility issues you have to worry about.
+A full-featured editor like Adobe’s Acrobat Pro DC might provide all of the bells and whistles, but a free PDF editor can still offer a few advantages over a paid service for no additional charge.
+First and foremost, they are free, so you don’t have to pay to use their features.
+A premium paid editor probably isn’t worth the investment if you don’t regularly work with PDF files and a free editor will likely provide all of the features you need to get the job done.
+Also, free PDF editors are typically browser based, meaning there are no platform- or device-compatibility issues you have to worry about.

-Of course, you shouldn’t expect a free product to have all the features of a paid one.
-But most free editors will allow you to edit PDF files by adding and modifying text and images and shapes, drawing freehand, and note writing.
-Free editors will also let you create new PDFs and convert PDFs to other file formats as well.
+Of course, free products likely don’t come with all the features of their paid counterparts.
+But most free editors will allow you to do simple edits of PDF files such as adding and modifying text and images and shapes, drawing freehand, and note writing.
+Free editors will also allow you to create new PDFs and convert PDFs to other file formats as well.

-If you find that you need more advanced features such as password protection, bates numbering, or e-signatures, then you’re probably better served by one of the desktop editors in our best paid PDF editors buying guide.
+If you find that you need more advanced features such as password protection, bates numbering, or e-signatures, then you’re probably better served by one of the premium PDF editors—which you can find recommendations for in our best paid PDF editors buying guide.

 1. PDF Candy – Best free PDF editor overall

 - Many advanced features

 - Lacks a single interface, which some users may not like

 - Free version limits you to one task per hour